Affiliate marketing is an industry that is not regulated by anybody per se, as this varies from one country to another.

 In this case, the regulator is the affiliate group.
 For more concrete examples, you can take Clickbank, Amazon, and Wealthy Affiliates as examples.

-These are huge international companies which vouch for the products they sell.
+These are huge international companies that vouch for the products they sell.

 As an affiliate marketer, you are expected to comply with their provisions of credibility and integrity.